JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 .. code :: bash

-   module list # list modules you currently have loaded module avail # list all available modules module spider <string> # search for <string> in available module names module load <package1> <package2> <...> # load specified packages module unload <package1> <package2> <...> # unload specified packages module swap <packageA> <packageB> # swap one module for another
+   module list # list modules you currently have loaded module spider <string> # list all modules that contain <string> module avail # list modules that are compatible with the modules you already have loaded module load <package1> <package2> <...> # load specified packages module unload <package1> <package2> <...> # unload specified packages module swap <packageA> <packageB> # swap one module for another